Port-Hamiltonian formulation and symplectic discretization of plate models. Part II : Kirchhoff model for thin plates: Discretization of the Kirchhoff plate using a Partioned Finite Element Method

-Using equations \eqref{eq:derHd_Kir}, \eqref{eq:PHdiscr_Kir} the time derivative of the Hamiltonian is given by the scalar product of the boundary flows
+} Using equations \eqref{eq:PHdiscr_Kir}, \eqref{eq:Hd_Kir} the time derivative of the Hamiltonian is given by the scalar product of the boundary flows:

 The above Equation is equivalent to the energy balance of the continuous system, expressed by \eqref{eq:energyBal_Kir}.
-Definition \eqref{eq:Hd_def_kir}, together with system \eqref{eq:PHdiscr_Kir} are the finite-dimensional equivalent of \eqref{eq:H_kir} and \eqref{eq:PH_Kirchh}.
-The discretized system obtained via PFEM shares the same properties as those of the original infinite-dimensional system, the discretization method is therefore structure preserving.
-Furthermore, this method is easily implementable by standard finite element libraries. \\
+Definition \eqref{eq:Hd_Kir}, together with system \eqref{eq:PHdiscr_Kir} are the finite-dimensional equivalent of \eqref{eq:H_Kir_Ten} and \eqref{eq:PH_sys_Kir_Ten}.
+The discretized system obtained via PFEM shares the {port-Hamiltonian structure} of the original infinite-dimensional system, the discretization method is therefore structure preserving.